Yes, Alexa is suddenly letting out evil cackles for no reason

 Amazon had no comment on what, exactly, the problem is, or when it might be fixed.
 We emailed back to ask if the company rep was actually a company rep and not Alexa posing as a rep to forward her evil plan.

-We haven't gotten a response yet.
-But we did just hear a psychotic chortle from the other room...
+We haven't gotten a response yet -- unless it was that psychotic chortle we just heard coming from the other room...

 First published March 7, 1:30 p.m.
 PT